AussieSeaweed/gameservice/README.md

 # GameFrame

-GameFrame is a Python library that provides a general framework for board games and implements No-Limit Texas Hold'em and Tic Tac Toe games.
+GameFrame is a Python game framework library implementing various poker and other board games.

+The following games are supported in GameFrame...

+ - No-Limit Texas Hold'em
+ - No-Limit Omaha Hold'em
+ - No-Limit Greek Hold'em
+ - Tic Tac Toe

 The full documentation is available at [read the docs](https://gameframe.readthedocs.io/)

 License
 -------